Automattic/kue/Readme.md

 ### Queue Events

- Queue-level events provide access to the job-level events previously mentioned, however scoped to the `Queue` instance to to apply logic at a "global" level.
+Queue-level events provide access to the job-level events previously mentioned, however scoped to the `Queue` instance to apply logic at a "global" level.
 An example of this is removing completed jobs:

 ```js
 jobs.on('job complete', function(id){